eliranbi/MadridLabDocumentation/workbooks/Lab4/README.md

 ##Summary
-In this lab, you added javascript code to connect to the MobileFirst server when the application start, and used the built-in managment features of the platfrom.
+In this lab, you added javascript code to connect to the MobileFirst server when the application start, and used the built-in management features of the platform.

 If you were unable to complete this lab, you can catch up by running this command: